telicent-oss/smart-caches-core/docs/security/index.md

 data, but rather provide reference to one/more externally managed policies that apply, and the `Authorizer` implementation would understand how to resolve and evaluate those externally managed policies.
 Thus, a key feature of this proposed API, is the ability for implementors to provide indirection between data labels and the access polices that apply, as opposed to our current RDF-ABAC model where the labels directly encode the access policy.
+See [Decision vs Enforcement](#decision-vs-enforcement) discussion later for more detail on this aspect of the API.

 You can see the complete lifecycle outlined later in [Example Usage](#example-usage).